asobe/powerapi/sensors/sensor-powerspy/README.md

 ## Configuration

-This module has to know adress of the given [PowerSpy](http://www.alciom.com/fr/produits/powerspy2.html "PowerSpy"), represented by a BtSPP (Bluetooth Serial Port Protocol) URL
+This module has to know adress of the given [PowerSpy](http://www.alciom.com/fr/produits/powerspy2.html "PowerSpy"), represented by a BtSPP (Bluetooth Serial Port Protocol) URL.
+He has to know also the PowerSpy version.

 For example:
 ```